1948 Winter Olympics: Cross-country skiing

-In cross-country skiing a total of 106 skiers from 15 nations competed in three events.
-The events were the 50 kilometer race, the 18 kilometer race and the 4 x 10 kilometer relay.
+In cross-country skiing, 106 skiers from 15 nations competed in three events.
+The events were the 50 kilometer race, the 18 kilometer race, and the 4 x 10 kilometer relay.
 There were no women's events at the 1948 Games.
 Martin Lundström of Sweden was the other athlete to win two gold medals when he won the 18 kilometer race and participated on the winning cross-country relay team.
-Overall Sweden won seven out of a possible fifteen medals in the Nordic events, including all three gold medals and a sweep of the 18 kilometer race.
+Sweden won seven out of fifteen possible medals in the Nordic events, including all three gold medals and a sweep of the 18 kilometer race.
 All fifteen medals were won by either Sweden, Norway, or Finland.

 Skeleton

 Skeleton made its second appearance at the Olympics during these Games.
-It debuted at the 1928 Winter Olympics also held in St. Moritz.
-Skeleton was a form of luge, which had originally appeared in the St. Moritz region at the end of the 19th century.
-American John Heaton won his second Olympic medal in the skeleton, he won his first 20 years earlier when he was 19 years old.
+It debuted in St. Moritz at the 1928 Winter Olympics.
+Skeleton was a form of luge that had originally appeared in the St. Moritz region at the end of the 19th century.
+American John Heaton won his second Olympic medal in the skeleton; he won his first 20 years earlier when he was 19 years old.
 Italian slider Nino Bibbia won the gold medal.
 It was the first of his 231 career wins on the Cresta Boblsed track.
 One of the curves at Cesana Pariol, where the bobsled, luge, and skeleton events took place at the 2006 Winter Olympics in Turin, was named after Bibbia.

 Nordic combined

 The Nordic combined event had been contested at each Winter Olympics since 1924.
 Nordic combined required athletes to first compete in the open 18 kilometer cross-country ski race alongside the other cross-country competitors.
 Their times would be assigned a point value.
-Two days later the athletes would take two jumps off the ski jump hill.
-The jumps would be given a point value and the longest jump would be combined with their cross-country time to create a score.
+The athletes would take two jumps off the ski jump hill two days later.
+The jumps would be given a point value, and the longest jump would be combined with their cross-country time to create a score.
 Traditional Nordic combined power Norway was stunned at the 1948 Games when Finland's Heikki Hasu became the first non-Norwegian to win the event.
-In fact Norway did not even make the podium.
-Hasu's teammate Martti Huhtala took the silver and Sven Israelsson from Sweden won the bronze.
+Norway did not even make the podium.
+Hasu's teammate Martti Huhtala took the silver, and Sven Israelsson from Sweden won the bronze.

 Ski jumping

 The Norwegians swept the ski jumping event.
 Birger Ruud had won the gold medal in the ski jumping event at both the 1932 and 1936 Winter Games.
 The twelve-year hiatus due to World War II meant that Ruud was 36 years old in 1948.
 He had retired from competition and was coaching the Norwegian team.
-However, when he arrived at the Games he decided to come out of retirement and compete one last time.
-Despite not having competed for several years he earned a silver medal.
+However, when he arrived at the Games, he decided to come out of retirement and compete one last time.
+Despite not having competed for several years, he earned a silver medal.
 Norwegian Petter Hugsted won the gold and teammate Thorleif Schjelderup won the bronze.